lottcl/AF-dashboard/README.md

     * PATIENTS
     * PROCEDURES_ICD

-You will also need to add the MIMIC-Extract output H5 data file to AF-Dashboard/Data/MIMIC-Extract.
+You will also need to add the MIMIC-Extract output `all_hourly_data.h5` data file to `AF-Dashboard/Data/MIMIC-Extract`.
 The [MIMIC-Extract GitHub repository](https://github.com/MLforHealth/MIMIC_Extract) provides instructions for how to obtain cloud access to the output datsaet or conduct the data processing steps using the code provided.

 ## Command Line Instructions

+To set up dependencies:

+    $ cd AF-dashboard
+    $ Python setup.py

 To run the processing code:

-    $ cd AF_dashboard/Code/Python_files
+    $ cd AF-dashboard/Code/Command_line_code
     $ Python AF_process.py
-    $ Rscript Code/Python_files/imp_creatinine.R
+    $ Rscript AF_impute.R
     $ Python AF_process_post_impute.py

 To run deploy the dashboard:

-    $ cd AF_dashboard/Code/Python_files
+    $ cd AF-dashboard/Code/Command_line_code
     $ Python AF_dashboard.py

+To quit running the dashboard close the console window or press `CTRL+C`

 ## JupyterLab instructions